Types of race discrimination

 When a decision on race might not be discrimination

 In certain circumstances under the law an employer might be able to make a decision based on race.
 Ways they can do this include:

 Racial harassment is when someone experiences unwanted behaviour related to race.
 A common example is racist language.

 To be harassment, the unwanted behaviour must have either:

-- created an intimidating, hostile, degrading, humiliating or offensive environment for the person, whether it was intended or not
+- created an intimidating, hostile, degrading, humiliating or offensive environment

 When Dominique complains, their manager does not take it seriously and says people are only joking.
 Dominique feels this is not acceptable and decides to make a formal complaint.